previder/kubernetes-demo/README.md

 # helm install previder-cluster
 ## Kubernetes Demo manifests
 This repo contains different example manifests to use on a Kubernetes cluster to get used to kubectl and helm.
 Starting with deploying a simple app on the prepared systems which will become reachable on your VIP and dedicated port.

 All modules can be completed without finishing the previous, but it is advised to clean up after each module as described on each page.

 The modules are not a competition, read well what it does before applying a manifest so possible variables are replaced before applying.

-## Kubernetes resources
-Many of the resources used today are default Kubernetes Resources which are documented on the [Kubernetes docs](https://kubernetes.io/docs/concepts/)

 ## Prerequisites
 All module expect your cluster config setup on the ubuntu server.
 Kubectl, Helm and JQ have already been installed and prepared.

+---
 Execute the following command in your home directory of the server to create the base folder.
 ```console
 mkdir ~/.kube